-- For those with a late start, campsites along Royal Creek over the first 3 miles are easy to reach and exceptionally nice.
+- For those with a late start, campsites along Royal Creek over the first 3 miles are easy to reach and very nice.
 Fires are permitted to this point.

 - Moraines in the Upper Basin are generally comprised of loose, decrepit rock that gives and cracks with little warning.
-Tread very carefully over moraines and snowfields.
+Tread cautiously over moraines and snowfields.
 Do not overestimate the stability of rock and snow in the Upper Basin.

 - Approximately 3,450' of total elevation is gained on the roundtrip hike between the trailhead and upper basin tarn.

 - Permits are required for all overnight stays in Olympic National Park.
 Contact the Wilderness Information Center (360.565.3100) for backcountry camping reservations, permits, and trail conditions.
 Visit the WIC: 600 East Park Avenue, Port Angeles, WA 98362.

 - There's a $5 per person - per night fee to backcountry camp in Olympic National Park (children under 15 excluded).
 If you don't have access to a WIC, or plan to arrive early or late, call the WIC to arrange your permit ahead of time.

 - Quotas and Reservations are in effect May 1 - September 30 for Royal Lake and the Royal Basin.
 All sites along Royal Creek, Royal Meadow, Royal Lake, and Royal Basin require reservations, which can be secured first come, first served from the WIC during business hours up to 24 hours in advance.
 Self registration is not permitted during this time.

 - Camp only in established sites, which are located and numbered around the lake.